Aquafina-water-bottle/jp-mining-note/wiki/gen/_JPResources.md

   user-select: none;
 }
 ```
+- rule doesn't work on linux (tested on anki 2.1.54)
-- tested on anki 2.1.54: only works on windows
+- works as normal on the browser though

+TODO example gif

 ## Reducing the number of frequency lists